GoOz/Niepce/README.md

 The folders inside are posts examples and the `about.md` a standalone page example.\
 Feel free to trash those (except maybe `feeds` & `sitemap` unless you know what you're doing) when you familiarized yourself with how to create posts and pages **but you should not delete the other files** (again, unless you know what you're doing).

-The only specific thing to know about post and pages are the data you set in the _frontmatter_, the data at the top of the markdown files.
+The only specific thing to know about post and pages are the data you set in the _frontmatter_, the data at the top of the markdown files, like so:

 ```
 ---